knxd/knxd/doc/inifile.rst

     Note that this driver's old "send-delay" option is misnamed, as the timeout is pre-emted when the remote side signals that is has accepted the packet.

+  * send-retries (int)

+    The number of times to repeat the transmission of a packet.
+If (ultimately) unsuccessful, the packet will be discarded.

+    The default is 3.

 tpuart
 -------